MatthewJDavis/electric-vehicles/README.md

 There is a limit of 25 API calls per day placed on the edmunds API so not all vehicle data will be returned.

+# Build and Release
+The function will be deployed to Azure via Visual Studio Team Services build and release.

+# Useful Links
 [Azure functions](https://docs.microsoft.com/en-us/azure/azure-functions)
 [edmunds API](http://developer.edmunds.com/api-documentation/overview/)